rayyaw/rayyaw.github.io/docs/index.md

 ## Contact

 For business inquiries, please reach out to [rayyawspeedruns@gmail.com](mailto:rayyawspeedruns@gmail.com).
-Note that response times may be slow (I can't guarantee any response time, but I'll try to respond within two weeks at most).

 If you encounter a bug with one of my projects, please open an issue on the appropriate GitHub project.
 You can find my GitHub page [here](https://github.com/rayyaw).